YinYin-Falcon/TwitchCategoryNotifications-to-DiscordWebhook/README.md

 Get to the discord channel you want your notifications to appear in.
 Right click and edit the channel.
 Go to Integrations > Webhooks.
 Create a new webhook.
 Copy the webhook URL.
-Paste it into the B2 cell(s) of the game sheet(s) you want to appear in this channel.
+Paste it into the B2 cell of the games sheet you want posting to this channel.

 ---

 At this point you can already hit run on the check function in your apps script.
 Any new live streams of your chosen game should appear in your discord channel.
-All last found streams will also be listed on the game sheet.
+All last found streams will also be listed on the games sheet.
 (Pick a popular game to test!
-And clear the stream list in the sheet to retest discord messages)
+Clear the stream list in the sheet to retest discord messages)
 If any of this fails without an external error (twitch/discord/google services not responding) double check all your previous steps.

 ## STEP 4 triggering